Pussycat Dolls Present: Girlicious

-Pussycat Dolls Present: Girlicious was the second and final season of Pussycat Dolls Present that premiered on February 18, 2008 on The CW, and aired for a total of eight weeks.
+Pussycat Dolls Present: Girlicious is the second and final season of Pussycat Dolls Present that premiered on February 18, 2008 on The CW, and aired for a total of eight weeks.
 It was a joint venture between Ken Mok's 10x10 Entertainment, Pussycat LLC, Interscope A&M Records, Wonderland Sound and Vision, and Warner Horizon Television.

-The show was filmed in the summer of 2007, and followed aspiring female singers/dancers competing in order to claim their spots to become the group "Girlicious".
+The show was filmed in the summer of 2007, and followed aspiring female singers/dancers competing in order to claim their spots to become part of the girl group Girlicious.
 Girlicious is the creation of Robin Antin, creator of The Pussycat Dolls, who in the first season was searching for the next doll, but was now searching for an entirely new pop group by the name Girlicious.
 Girlicious, unlike the Pussycat Dolls, was a more urbanized, all female trio.
 This is the format for the second season of the Pussycat Dolls Present series, focusing mostly on female dancers/singers, looking for fame in the music industry.
 This season features 15 young women competing for the three slots open.
 The contestants are: Alexis Pelekanos, Carrie Jones, Cassandra Porter, Charlotte Benesch, Charlye Nichols, Chrystina Sayers, Ilisa Juried, Jamie Lee Ruiz, Jenna Artzer, Keisha Henry, Kristin McCallum-Vlaze, Megan Dupre, Natalie Mejia, Nichole Cordova and Tiffanie Anderson.

 The album was released on August 12, 2008 and their first single, "Like Me" premiered on April 23 right after the finale of the series.
 The same day, "Stupid Shit" was released.
 A third season of Pussycat Dolls Present was planned but was cancelled due to low ratings.